CPJPRINCE/opex_manifest_generator/README.md

 ## Note on 'meta' folders

 Meta folders will always be generated automatically when used with the Fixity and Clearing Empty Directories options; as well as when using some options from the Auto Classification Generator.
-You can redirect the path of the generated folder using the `-o` option:
+You can redirect the path of the generated folder using the `-o` option: `-fx -o {/path/to/meta/output}`.
+You can also disable the generation of 'meta' folder using the `-dmd` option.

-`-o {/path/to/meta/output}`

-Or disable the generation of 'meta' folder using the `-dmd` option.

 ## Use with the Auto Classification Generator